meihwg/genshin-api/README.md

 ## Description

 A public GitHub raw API providing comprehensive game data for Genshin Impact.
+This API may contain errors and/or missing contents.
+Feel free to contact me or open a pull request.

 **Use Cases:**
 - Build character and weapon databases for web applications